cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 }
 ```

-To use this bean, we need to add some more code to our TransactionController to autowire in the SpringTransactionTemplate and to call our bean.
+To use this bean, we need to add some more code to our `TransactionController` to autowire in the `SpringTransactionTemplate` and to call our bean.
 Two methods are added, one will force a rollback, and the other a commit.

-Cut and Paste Code into TransactionController.java
+Add the following code into `TransactionController.java`

 ```java
     @Autowired SpringTransactionTemplate springTemplateTran;